-Next on the list of physical fitness test difficulty is the Army PFT.
-The Army PFT consists of the following exercises: 2-minutes of push-ups, 2-minutes of sit-ups, and a 2-mile timed run.
+The Army PFT consists of the following exercises: two minutes of push-ups, two minutes of sit-ups, and a two-mile timed run.

 In accordance with AR 350-1, soldiers have to pass the APFT by scoring at least 60 points on each event and an overall score of at least 180 points.
 Soldiers in Basic Combat Training (BCT) must attain 50 points in each event and an overall score of 150 points.
 The maximum score a Soldier can attain on the APFT is 300 points.

-The Navy allows it's active duty sailors to choose between the 1.5-mile run or 500yd or 450m swim in the Navy Physical Readiness Test.
-However, if you are attending boot camp or the Naval Academy or any Navy ROTC program, you must run as the swim is not an option until you are graduated from your basic training or officer training programs.
-The Navy Physical Fitness Test consists of 2-minute push-ups, 2-minute sit-ups, and 1.5-mile run or 500yd/450m swim.
+The Navy allows its active duty sailors to choose between the 1.5-mile run or 500-yard (450-meter) swim in the Navy Physical Readiness Test.
+However, if you are attending boot camp, the Naval Academy, or any Navy ROTC program, you must run—the swim is not an option until you have graduated from your basic training or officer training program.
+The Navy Physical Fitness Test consists of two-minute push-ups, two-minute sit-ups, and a 1.5-mile run or 500-yard (450-meter) swim.

-Recently overhauling their fitness standards (2013), the Air Force Physical Fitness Test requires the following exercises: push-ups 1 min, sit-ups 1 min, and 1.5-mile timed run.
-Though the Air Force calls their abdominal exercise sit-ups, they are actually crunches if you define sit-ups as placing enter-locked hands behind your head.
+The Air Force Physical Fitness Test—which the service overhauled in 2013—requires the following exercises: push-ups for one minute, sit-ups for one minute, and a 1.5-mile timed run.
+Though the Air Force calls their abdominal exercise "sit-ups," they are actually crunches, if you define sit-ups as placing inter-locked hands behind your head.
 The Air Force sit-up is the same exercise as the Navy crunch.

-The Coast Guard Fitness Assessment requires the member to be tested in the following events: 1 minute of push-ups, 1-minute of curl-ups or sit-ups, 1.5-mile run.
-The one minute test is one of the differences, but the option to do curl-ups (crunches) versus sit-ups (with hands cupped behind the ears) is the other difference in exercises being tested in the Coast Guard.
+The Coast Guard Fitness Assessment requires the member to be tested in the following events: one minute of push-ups, one minute of curl-ups or sit-ups, and a 1.5-mile run.
+The one-minute test is one of the differences, but the option to do curl-ups (crunches) versus sit-ups (with hands cupped behind the ears) is the other difference in exercises being tested in the Coast Guard.

 Service Academy Fitness Assessment (CFA)

-The Service Academies of the Air Force (USAFA), Navy (USNA), Army (USMA), and the Merchant Marine Academy (USMMA) use the Candidate Fitness Assessment as the entrance exam to get into these service academies.
+The Service Academies of the Air Force (USAFA), Navy (USNA), Army (USMA), and the Merchant Marine Academy (USMMA) use the Candidate Fitness Assessment as their entrance exam.
 The test is very different from any of the active duty military physical fitness tests and consists of the following: